metherul/ChocolateChip/README.md

 # Chocolate Chip
-An emulator of the Chip8 system written in C++.
+An emulator of the Chip8 system written in C#.

 This is an experimental build of the system.
 Any testing of the software should be done with this in mind.